CLAUDE.md vs SOUL.md vs SKILL.md: Three Competing Standards for AI Agent Identity

 - OpenClaw Documentation — the full identity architecture including SOUL.md

-- SKILL.md: The New SEO for AI Agents — our earlier post on why SKILL.md matters for business discoverability
+- SKILL.md: The New SEO for AI Agents — why SKILL.md matters for business discoverability

 Stay Connected

-Follow us for practical insights on using technology to grow your business.
+Get practical insights on using AI and automation to grow your business.
+No fluff.